1755 Lisbon earthquake: Relief and reconstruction efforts

 Executions in the aftermath of the Lisbon earthquake.
 At least 34 looters were hanged in the chaotic aftermath of the disaster.
 As a warning against looting, King Joseph I ordered gallows to be constructed in several parts of the city.

 The royal family escaped unharmed from the catastrophe: King Joseph I and the court had left the city, after attending Mass at sunrise, fulfilling the wish of one of the king's daughters to spend the holiday away from Lisbon.
 After the catastrophe, Joseph I developed a fear of living within walls, and the court was accommodated in a huge complex of tents and pavilions in the hills of Ajuda, then on the outskirts of Lisbon.
 The king's claustrophobia never waned, and it was only after Joseph's death that his daughter Queen Maria I began building the royal Palace of Ajuda, which still stands on the site of the old tented camp.
 Like the king, the prime minister, the 1st Marquis of Pombal, survived the earthquake.
-When asked what was to be done, Pombal reportedly replied "bury the dead and heal the living", and set about organizing relief and rehabilitation efforts.
+When asked what was to be done, Pombal reportedly replied, "Bury the dead and heal the living", and set about organizing relief and rehabilitation efforts.
 Firefighters were sent to extinguish the raging flames, and teams of workers and ordinary citizens were ordered to remove the thousands of corpses before disease could spread.
 Contrary to custom and against the wishes of the Church, many corpses were loaded onto barges and buried at sea beyond the mouth of the Tagus.
 To prevent disorder in the ruined city, the Portuguese Army was deployed and gallows were constructed at high points around the city to deter looters; more than thirty people were publicly executed.
 The army prevented many able-bodied citizens from fleeing, pressing them into relief and reconstruction work.

 A project proposed that a new royal palace be built in Campo de Ourique as the new royal residence in 1760, but was later abandoned due to a lack of priority or interest in a palace being built in the Campo de Ourique neighborhood of Lisbon.

 The king and the prime minister immediately launched efforts to rebuild the city.
-On 4 December 1755, a little more than a month after the earthquake, Manuel da Maia, chief engineer to the realm, presented his plans for the re-building of Lisbon.
-Maia presented four options from abandoning Lisbon to building a completely new city.
-The first, and cheapest, plan was to rebuild the old city using recycled materials.
+On 4 December 1755, a little more than a month after the earthquake, Manuel da Maia, chief engineer to the realm, presented his plans for the rebuilding of Lisbon.
+Maia presented four options, from abandoning Lisbon to building a completely new city.
+The first and cheapest plan was to rebuild the old city using recycled materials.
 The second and third plans proposed widening certain streets.
 The fourth option boldly proposed razing the entire Baixa quarter and "laying out new streets without restraint".
 This last option was chosen by the king and his minister.